composer/composer/doc/articles/scripts.md

 ### Package Events

 - **pre-package-install**: occurs before a package is installed.
-- **post-package-install**: occurs after a package is installed.
+- **post-package-install**: occurs after a package has been installed.
 - **pre-package-update**: occurs before a package is updated.
-- **post-package-update**: occurs after a package is updated.
+- **post-package-update**: occurs after a package has been updated.
-- **pre-package-uninstall**: occurs before a package has been uninstalled.
+- **pre-package-uninstall**: occurs before a package is uninstalled.
 - **post-package-uninstall**: occurs after a package has been uninstalled.

 ### Plugin Events